Recognizing Signs of Fentanyl Misuse

 - Seeking prescriptions from others or multiple doctors.

-If someone you care about displays some of these signs of fentanyl use it may be time to seek help.
-People who misuse opioids like fentanyl can risk developing an addiction as well as serious physical and psychological harm; they can suffer from severe issues like overdose, coma, respiratory depression (dangerously slowed breathing), and death.5
+People who misuse opioids like fentanyl can risk developing an addiction as well as serious physical and psychological harm; they can suffer from severe issues like overdose, coma, respiratory depression, and death.5

 Fentanyl can be very addictive because it is highly potent.1 Opioid addiction, medically known as opioid use disorder (OUD) is the term used by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose addiction to opioids like fentanyl.7 A person who is struggling with an OUD is unable to control their substance use and compulsively uses fentanyl despite the negative effects and potential dangers.1

-People can achieve a feeling of euphoria and other pleasurable effects from fentanyl, but using fentanyl can come with several consequences and dangers.
-Some of the dangerous potential health effects of fentanyl can include:1, 5, 10
+People can achieve a feeling of euphoria and other pleasurable effects from fentanyl, but using fentanyl can come with several health effects.
+Some potential health effects of fentanyl can include:1, 5, 10

 - Loss of consciousness.

-- Risk of HIV, hepatitis, and other infectious diseases from shared needles.
+- Risk of hepatitis B and C, HIV/AIDs, and other infectious diseases from shared needles.

 - Risk of miscarriage during pregnancy.